mrezasoltani/mrezasoltani.github.io/_pages/module_1.md

 </p>

 ### Discriminative and Generative
 * A discriminative model focuses on predicting labels of the input data, while a generative model explains how the data was generated.
-In other words, a discriminative model learns the boundry curve to distinguish data from each other.
-In the probablistic language, it learns a considtional probabilty distibution given by $\mathbb{P}(Y|\mathrm{X})$.
+In other words, a discriminative model learns the boundary curve to distinguish data from each other.
+In the probabilistic language, it learns a conditional probability distribution given by $\mathbb{P}(Y|\mathrm{X})$.
 Please note that $Y$ and $\mathrm{X}$ are written as random (uppercase) quantities; however, we understand that these are events or realization vectors (such as $y_i$'s and $\mathrm{x_i}$'s).
-On the other hand, a generative model learns a joint probability distibution denoted by $\mathbb{P}(\mathrm{X}, Y)$
+On the other hand, a generative model learns a joint probability distribution denoted by $\mathbb{P}(\mathrm{X}, Y)$
 * We will talk about our mathematical notations in the mathematics background modules.
 * Examples of discriminative models include Linear Regression, Logistic Regression, SVM, etc.
 * Examples of generative models include Linear Discriminant Analysis (LDA), Naive Bayes, Conditional GANs, Optical Flow Models (motion of objects in an image or a video sequence), etc.
 ### All combinations are possible !!!
 * There is a misconception that all generative models are unsupervised, or all discriminative models are supervised.
-This is obviously incorrect statement.
+This is obviously an incorrect statement.

 <div align="center">